aspschn/swingby/README.md

 the root-view), and contain the children.
 A view can listen a pointer (mouse) enter, leave, move, click event and etc.

 Perhaps this could be called a widget.
-In Foundation however not privide real controls.
+In Swingby however not privide real controls.
 But you can make your own buttons, inputs and others with the views.